Winner of a 2022 Catholic Media Association Award in Biography

-A new biography presents a Francis of Assisi for the 21st century and introduces the true, bold, and valiant Clare who led his female followers
+Presenting a Francis of Assisi for the 21st century and introduces the true, bold, and valiant Clare who led his female followers

 Francis of Assisi is rightly known for his joyous love of God and nature, but his life was filled with opposition, as revealed in Francis and Clare: The Struggles of the Saints of Assisi, the new biography by Kathleen Brady.
 Clare of Assisi, to the extent that she is known at all, is honored for her fasting and suffering, but in fact she was also a fighter who outwitted a pope.

 Their real story has long been obscured, but today when many feel betrayed by their faiths, this book offers new reasons to love these historic figures.
 Francis's greatest shame was allowing the church to betray his promises to Clare.
 Clare used her association with him to wage a decades-long fight with the papacy, upending some of its plans and blindsiding the pope who thought he had confined her in a cloister.
 One cannot tell the full story of Francis without the story of Clare.
 It was not a romance, but it was an extraordinary relationship.

 "One day in a florist shop window I saw a carved statue of a saint.
 Its eyes were so fierce and glaring that I thought he was a warrior saint.
 When I learned it was Francis of Assisi, I felt completely foolish, but then I realized I had been given a vision of an important truth and there must be more to his character than we knew," says Kathleen Brady.
 "It started me on a decades-long quest."